amd/HPCTrainingDock/README.md

 cd HPCTrainingDock
 ```

-To build the four images run the following command (note that `<admin>` is set to `admin` by default but the password **must** be specified):
+To build the four images, run the following command (note that `<admin>` is set to `admin` by default but the password **must** be specified, otherwise you will get an error from the build script):

 ```
    ./build-docker.sh --rocm-versions 6.1.0 --distro-versions 22.04 --admin-username <admin> --admin-password <password>
 ```

-You can build for many other recent rocm-versions if you prefer.
+You can build for many other recent ROCm versions if you prefer.
 To show more docker build output, add this option to the build command above:

 ```bash
 --output-verbosity